 If you do not trust yourself to be gentle enough, purchase an electric toothbrush with an excellent pressure sensor.

 Oral B toothbrushes have an excellent track record and reputation.
 Consequently, it is no surprise that our favorite pick is from the same manufacturer.
 While you only get one brush head with the initial purchase, you can upgrade with a few others.
 Also, the pressure sensor is not something you see in a lot of brushes at this price range.
-Lastly, the 3D cleaning is quite effective at removing plaque.
+Lastly, 3D cleaning is quite effective at removing plaque.